peterhontaru/AirBnb-Milano-Price-Prediction/AirBnb-Milan.md

 We've seen that while most of the data is under \$400 (>98%), there are some extreme outliers up to \$3,000 that might affect our model.
 To improve the accuracy of our model, we can **remove the highest 2% of the prices** as we do not want to tailor this model to the luxury market for a couple reasons:

-* if you're a tourist, you're unlikely to be checking online prices if you can even consider paying ~$3,000 a night
+* if you're a tourist, you're unlikely to check online prices if you can even consider paying ~$3,000 a night
 * similarly, as a landlord of a luxury property, you probably don't need to compare your price to others'
 * there is very limited data
 * AirBnb's target market isn't focused on luxurious escapes